netrisai/docs/tutorials/vpc-anywhere-controller-installation.rst

 **DNS record**

-In my example my host got a public IP address 54.183.23.201.
+In my example, my host got a public IP address 54.183.23.201.
 While it is OK for users and nodes to refer to the Netris Controller through an IP address, we recommend using a DNS record (this way it will be easier to potentially move Netris Controller somewhere with a different IP address).

-Below is example using Cloudflare DNS service. (same idea with any DNS software or service)
+Below is an example using Cloudflare DNS service. (same idea with any DNS software or service)

 .. image:: images/dns-record-netrisctl.png
     :align: center

-Ensure that newly created domain name indeed resolves into the right IP address of the machine that you are going to install the Netris Controller.
+Ensure that the newly created domain name indeed resolves into the right IP address of the machine that you are going to install the Netris Controller.

 .. code-block:: shell-session